cixel/charmcityjs-apr2019/presentation.md

 ^ and especially for the useful ones, some of you might wonder "why the hell isn't this used everywhere"

-^ so i'm gonna throw up one last quote
+^ so one last quote

 ---